-Risk area Climate change risk Time frame Possible impact Actions taken by Eurocommercial Policy and legal risks Higher mandates on and regulation of existing products and services S/M In many European countries, stricter building codes have been or will soon be enforced, as part of the low carbon commitment of the European Union.
+Climate change Time Risk area risk frame Possible impact Actions taken by Eurocommercial Policy and legal risks In many European countries, stricter building codes have been or will soon be enforced, as part of the low carbon commitment of the European Union.
 We closely monitor changes in legislation and proactively respond, particularly in respect of requirements for higher EPC ratings.
 Increased emissions- reporting obligations S/M Listed real estate companies are expected to have increased transparency in non-financial information.
 Limited costs are anticipated, but investment in improved data reporting tools and increased costs for verifying non-financial data are required.
 We plan to disclose more non- financial information publicly, verify environmental data, and conduct another materiality assessment all within the next two years.
-Technology risks Transition to lower emissions technology S/M/L To reduce carbon footprint, investments are needed in gas removal and low-carbon alternatives, efficient lighting and HVAC.
-We continually assess opportunities for energy-efficient equipment through our Be Green initiatives and started to remove gas from our operations.
+Technology risks lower emissions investments are needed gas removal and low-car investments are needed in gas removal and low-carbon alternatives, efficient lighting We continually assess opportunities for energy-efficient equipment through our Be Green initiatives and started to remove gas from our operations.
 See the Energy Management section for examples of implemented actions.